fcipaq/esp32-quake-p2/README.md

+This is Quake 1 running on the Pico Held 2 (ESP32-P4 edition).
+Quick and dirty hacks are involved, as all I wanted was to get it running well enough on the P2.
+It's a "port" of Espressif's version running on the ESP32-P4-Function-EV-Board minus network support and plus audio, controls and display support for the P2.
+Enjoy! :)

+Here's the original readme file:

 This is a version of the Quake 1 engine that runs on the ESP32-P4-Function-EV-Board when coupled with the ESP32-P4-HMI-SubBoard that contains a 1024x600 MIPI LCD.